Vectorized/solady/README.md

 ├─ Sort — "Optimized intro sort"
 ├─ Base64 — "Library for Base64 encoding"
-├─ LibString — "Library for converting numbers into strings and other string operations" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values"
+├─ LibString — "Library for converting numbers into strings and other string operations" ├─ LibBitmap — "Library for mapping integers to single bit booleans" ├─ SafeTransferLib — "Safe ERC20/ETH transfer lib that handles missing return values"
 ```